pallavagarwal07/SummerOfCode16/README.md

 reported.

+## Deploy your own stabilization server
+Since the server is built completely on Kubernetes, it is very easy to deploy on a separate machine.
+However, there are a couple of problems one must be aware of.

+1. Trigger auth: To trigger builds in Travis CI, the server authenticates with github to make a dummy commit in `trigger` branch of the repository.
+The key for this authentication is stored in a folder on the VM with the filename "auth".
+This folder is mounted to `/secret` directory on the server container.
+2. Openstack storage: The server generates Temp-URLs for the clients so that the clients may use the swift storage to store the build logs.
+To generate the temp-url, we need the swift openstack secret.
+This secret is also stored in the same directory as mentioned above with the filename `secret`.

+Once the above two are taken care of, follow the instructions on the Kubernetes website to set up a kubernetes cluster, depending on the platform you have.
+After that, simply run `kubectl create -f $REPO/Containers/Orca-Deployment.yml` where `$REPO` is the path to the repository and it should start the server.

 ## Scope and future work
 Work on this project is far from over.
 The server currently can help stabilize packages based on USE flags only.
 There are a lot more variables involved when